BeanyTheCoder/age-calculator-app-main/README.md

 - HTML & CSS
 - JavaScript(_In the future_)

-(By the way, I use the weird, blank purple svg for button, cos' the one provided was not working for me at the time)
+* I use my own custom svg for the button, since the one provided does not work 😢

 ### What I learned 🧠

 Absolutely nothing! _yet..._

-Indeed, when I finally implement some functionality using js, i will try to post here everything I learned from such experience, but for now, enjoy
+Indeed, when I finally implement some functionality using js, i will try to post here everything I learned from such experience, but for now, enjoy a _blank page_

-_blank page_

 ### Continued development 🚀

-As mentioned previously, I plan to implement _actual_ functionality in this site, but for now, it's completely static
+As mentioned previously, I plan to implement _actual_ functionality in this site, but for now, it's completely static.

 ## Contact 📧